jovan3/astroblast/readme.md

 - `up/down/right/left arrows` - move the ship
 - `space` - shoot a fireball
 - `m` - fire a missle/rocket
+- `r` - restart the game when the player's ship is destroyed

 ## Graphics credits: